A period of time schools use to measure a period of study. Contact your financial aid office for information on how your school defines Academic Year.

-Eligible loans for the IBR plan are Direct Loan and FFEL Program loans other than: (1) a loan that is in default, (2) a Direct or Federal PLUS Loan made to a parent borrower, or (3) a Direct or Federal Consolidation Loan that repaid a Direct or Federal PLUS Loan made to a parent borrower.
-Federal Perkins Loans, HEAL loans or other health education loans, and private education loans are not eligible for the IBR plan.
-To access information on all of your federal student loans, check the National Student Loan Data System at www.nslds.ed.gov.
+Eligible loans for the IBR Plan are Direct Loan and FFEL Program loans other than: (1) a loan that is in default, (2) a Direct or FFEL PLUS Loan made to a parent borrower, or (3) a Direct or FFEL Consolidation Loan that repaid a Direct or FFEL PLUS Loan made to a parent borrower.
+Federal Perkins Loans, HEAL loans or other health education loans, and private education loans are not eligible to be repaid under the IBR Plan.

-Eligible loans for the ICR plan are Direct Loan Program loans received by an eligible new borrower other than: (1) a loan that is in default, (2) a Direct PLUS Loan made to a parent borrower, or (3) a Direct PLUS Consolidation Loan (these are Direct Consolidation Loans made based on an application received prior to July 1, 2006 that repaid Direct or Federal PLUS Loans made to a parent borrower).
-FFEL Program Loans, Federal Perkins Loans, HEAL loans or other health education loans, and private education loans are not eligible for the ICR plan.
-A Direct Consolidation Loan made based on an application received on or after July 1, 2006, including loans that repaid a Direct or Federal PLUS Loan made to a parent borrower, is eligible for the ICR plan.
-To access information on all of your federal student loans, check the National Student Loan Data System at www.nslds.ed.gov.
+Eligible loans for the ICR Plan are Direct Loan Program loans other than: (1) a loan that is in default, (2) a Direct PLUS Loan made to a parent borrower, or (3) a Direct PLUS Consolidation Loan (these are Direct Consolidation Loans made based on an application received prior to July 1, 2006 that repaid Direct or FFEL PLUS Loans made to a parent borrower).
+FFEL Program Loans, Federal Perkins Loans, HEAL loans or other health education loans, and private education loans are not eligible to be repaid under the ICR Plan.
+A Direct Consolidation Loan made based on an application received on or after July 1, 2006, including loans that repaid a Direct or FFEL PLUS Loan made to a parent borrower, is eligible for the ICR Plan.

-Eligible loans for the Pay As You Earn plan are Direct Loan Program loans other than: (1) a loan that is in default, (2) a Direct PLUS Loan made to a parent borrower, or (3) a Direct Consolidation Loan that repaid a Direct or Federal PLUS Loan made to a parent borrower.
-FFEL Program Loans, Federal Perkins Loans, HEAL loans or other health education loans, and private education loans are not eligible for the Pay As You Earn plan.
-To access information on all of your federal student loans, check the National Student Loan Data System at www.nslds.ed.gov.
+Eligible loans for the Pay As You Earn Repayment Plan are Direct Loan Program loans received by a new borrower other than: (1) a loan that is in default, (2) a Direct PLUS Loan made to a parent borrower, or (3) a Direct Consolidation Loan that repaid a Direct or FFEL PLUS Loan made to a parent borrower.
+FFEL Program Loans, Federal Perkins Loans, HEAL loans or other health education loans, and private education loans are not eligible to be repaid under the Pay As You Earn Repayment Plan.

 Someone who does not have an adverse credit history and agrees to repay the federal student loan if you do not.